schooltool-project/schooltool-book/source/remote.rst

     $ sudo service schooltool restart

-Lookup the server's IP or hostname, and try to connect to it from another computer.
-Don't forget the port number.
-E.g. http://192.168.1.1:7080
+Look up the server's IP or hostname, and try to connect to it from another computer.
+Don't forget to include the port number (e.g., http://192.168.1.1:7080).

-You will most likely want to make SchoolTool available on port 80.
-But this port is reserved for the web the server.
-You will have to configure a virtual host or a path in web server configuration.
+You will most likely want to make SchoolTool available on port 80, but this port is reserved for the web server.
+You will have to configure a virtual host or a path in the web server's configuration.
 See :ref:`apache`.

 To close SchoolTool's port
 --------------------------

-If SchoolTool is not intended to be used by others, or is configured to run via apache, you can close the port schooltool server listens to.
+If SchoolTool is not intended to be used by others, or is configured to run via an Apache proxy, you can close the port schooltool server listens to.

 Edit the ``paste.ini`` file as described above, setting it to read::